tkilaker/trmnl-recipes/sydsvenskan-news/README.md

 - **Styling:** TRMNL Framework CSS classes
 - **Icon:** 512x512px Sydsvenskan official knight logo

+## About

+This is a custom TRMNL recipe that brings Swedish news from Sydsvenskan directly to your e-ink display.
+It's designed to provide a clean, newspaper-style reading experience with just the essential information.

 ## Contributing

 Found a bug or have a suggestion?
-Please open an issue or submit a pull request!
+Feel free to open an issue or submit a pull request!

 ## License

 MIT License - see [LICENSE](../LICENSE) file for details

+---

+Created by Tim Kilåker | [TRMNL Recipes](https://github.com/timkilaker/trmnl-recipes)